 The Baker Creek Heirloom Seed Company has taken the notion of a seed catalog a step further.
 Baker Creek — we carry many of their heirloom seeds — is probably the most active commercial heirloom seed business serving the home gardener.
 (The Seed Savers Exchange, an important player in the heirloom seed scene is a non-profit . . . we carry some of their products as well).
-In addition to their regular seed catalog, a massive tome as is, they’ve published The Whole Seed Catalog for 2014 as well.
+In addition to their regular seed catalog, a massive tome as is, they’ve published The Whole Seed Catalog as well.

 Those who remember The Whole Earth Catalog from the era when some of us were first becoming “homesteaders” and gardeners, will recognize the concept.
 The Whole Seed Catalog contains more than just seeds.
 There’s interesting background on heirlooms, first-person stories of seed programs in exotic places, lots of how-tos and where-fors, as well as statements of the heirloom philosophy: why heirlooms are important in this world of increasing corporate control, shrinking biological diversity, and the spreading of genetically modified seed.